Shell Fur Breakdown

 So you may have noticed that the fur doesn’t really do anything and just sticks straight out.
 So what I wanted to do was add a basic physics simulation, especially a better one than Acerola made in the video (sorry not surry, bud).
 I used some basic physics lerping and damped the physics affect factor based on a curve resource.

-Godot Resources Are Magical And You Better Use Them Or Else!!!
+Godot Resources Are Magical And You Better Use Them Or Else

-Caption: Jesse from Pokemon crying happy tears
+James from Pokemon crying happy tears

 Something that was really awesome for me when I first moved to Godot from Unity way back in 2020 (yeah I switched before it was cool) was the sheer quantity of useful resources available to be as a developer.
 And the ability to just export that and use it to manipulate stuff was incredible.
 They’ve only gotten better over time.
 Though Curve is definitely a classic.
 It’s simply a curve that supports different handle types and can have multiple vertices as well.
 I generally used it for making a basic smoothstep function, but the curve resource is fully customizable to change the thickness of strands along their length.